Palair Macedonian Airlines Flight 301: De-icing

-The investigation board opined that based on the weather data and aircraft information, a de-icing procedure was warranted for the aircraft.
-Prior to the de-icing, the manual stated that one of the crew members, either the FSE or the captain, would be the one who conducted the external inspection of the aircraft.
-The decision to de-ice the aircraft however would be given to the captain as the commander of the flight.
+The investigation board concluded that, based on the weather conditions and the aircraft’s status, a de-icing procedure should have been carried out.
+According to the manual, either the FSE or the captain was responsible for conducting the external inspection before de-icing, while the final decision to de-ice rested with the captain as the commander of the flight.

-The aircraft had been checked for signs of snow and ice by the crew at least twice prior to takeoff.
-The first inspection was conducted during the first refueling, and based on the findings, it was concluded that no de-icing was required for the aircraft.
-Following the second refueling, another check was conducted, with the same conclusion that there was no need for de-icing.
+The crew had checked the aircraft for snow and ice at least twice prior to takeoff.
+The first inspection took place during the initial refueling, and the findings indicated that de-icing was unnecessary.
+After the second refueling, another inspection was performed, which resulted in the same conclusion.

-The inspection was carried out by the FSE who was accompanied by three ground crews.
-According to reports from the ground crew, rather than being distributed uniformly, the inspection seems to have been focused mostly on the inner part of the wings, which was located near the wing roots, particularly on the right side.
-The FSE initially checked the wing by walking from front to back before using a baggage cart to get a closer look at the wing's surface.
-Upon touching his hands with the wing, he discovered that the snow had melted and felt that his hands were wet.
-After finishing the brief check, he then discussed the possibility of using de-icing on the aircraft.
-At the time, another ground crew took slush from one of the flaps and showed it to the FSE.
-Thinking that the aircraft was clean enough from ice and that the remaining ice would sledge off during the takeoff, he decided that the aircraft did not need to be de-iced.
+This inspection was conducted by the FSE, accompanied by three ground crew members.
+According to the ground crew’s statements, the inspection was not carried out uniformly across the wings; instead, most of the attention was focused on the inner sections near the wing roots, particularly on the right side.
+The FSE first inspected the wing by walking along its front and rear edges, then used a baggage cart to reach the surface more closely.
+When he touched the wing, he noticed that the snow had melted and that his hands were wet.
+After completing the brief check, he discussed the possibility of de-icing with the ground crew.
+One of the crew members showed him slush taken from a flap, reinforcing his impression that the aircraft was largely free of ice and that any remaining residue would likely shed during takeoff.
+Based on this, he decided de-icing was not required.